cniesen/custom-okta-signin-widget/README.md

 Known Issues
 ------------

-* The okta-signin-widget uses an outdated jQuery version with the CVE-2015-9251 security alert.
-Okta is aware of this but has not fixed the issue so far. https://github.com/okta/okta-signin-widget/issues/378 (The default Okta login page also the old version of jQuery.)

 * Okta's CDN file is large with 1 MB.
 Even the default Okta login page includes a 1.5 MB js file.